AriFordsham/GHCWiki/foldr-build-notes.md

 A: Because the whole system is built around inlining, and no one really knows how to make that Do The Right Thing every time.
 Also, no one knows a better way to avoid basing it on inlining.

+Q: Now can full laziness interfere with fusion?

+A: Full laziness can pull a piece of an expression up to the top level, away from its context.
+A `build` form that's been pulled to the top level currently will not be seen by the RULES engine when it's inspecting a `foldr` form containing its (automatically generated) name.
+The first (partial) full laziness pass happens before any inlining, and the simplifier does not run after specialization until after full laziness, and therefore full laziness runs before a great many fusion opportunities have been revealed.
+The specialization issue affects `enumFromTo` and related functions, while the inlining one causes general difficulty.
+One workaround for the latter is to use `RULES` to "manually" inline a function; this is what many of the "translate to" rules effectively do, but many things aren't covered.
+For example, `($)` and `(.)` aren't inlined before full laziness tries to rip expressions using them apart.

+Q: Which NoFib benchmarks seem to be particularly sensitive to additional fusion rules?

+A (incomplete, and poorly remembered): `fft2` tends to get significant allocation reduction, around 20%, in general. `wang` gets a 50% allocation reduction with either `foldr/cons` or `cons/build`, but only if `-fsimple-list-literals` is enabled. `constraints` tends to do a little worse, with around +4% allocation. `cacheprof` has mixed results (nothing huge).
+Adding a (highly invasive) simplifier run with inlining and rules has all sorts of wild effects, many bad, but reduces allocation in `fannkuch-redux` by a whopping 100%.

+Q: What can we do to keep full laziness from goofing up fusion, without having bad effects in many cases?

+Idea 1 (by Joachim Breitner): Let the `RULES` engine see through the introduced bindings so it can fuse things that have been separated a little.
+Some care may be required to keep track of `NOINLINE` annotations.

+Guess 2 (by David Feuer): Introduce the notion of something being "inlined early", specifically allowing inlining before any full laziness happens.
+Something that's inlinable, and that uses something that's inlined early becomes inlined early.
+This seems messier than Idea 1, but I thought I'd put it on the table.